tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/05-Entities.md

 In Domain-Driven Design, all persistence is handled by repositories, but before we create the repository, we need a persistence entity.
 Entities represent specific instances of domain objects with database identities.

 ## tl;dr

+_If you want to get the application up and running as quickly as possible you can copy/paste the code into the stubbed classes without reading the rest of the material._

 Complete the `AttendeeEntity` class with the following code:

 ```java